 ECON 201 ECONOMICS II (MICROECONOMICS)

-Credits: 3 (S based on sufficient demand) This course examines the subsystems of the economy such as the economics of the individual, the firm, and the industry.
+This course examines the subsystems of the economy such as the economics of the individual, the firm, and the industry.
 Study includes analysis of the pricing mechanism of the economy and the theories of income distribution.

 Education (EDUC)